 With its political stability, sound economic policies, a large internal market and low costs, Colombia has become an interesting market for foreign investors.
 The country signed a trade agreement with the EU in 2013, turning the EU into the second most important trading partner for Colombia.
 As country manager Erik Alarik mentions in the interview below, the government has initiated several structural reforms and investments in important sectors.

-Colombia is ranked as one of the easiest countries in South America for doing business, but there are still a few challenges in terms of security and corruption.
+Colombia joined the Organisation for Economic Co‑operation and Development (OECD) in 2020.
+It is ranked as one of the easiest countries in South America for doing business, but there are still a few challenges in terms of security and corruption.
 Companies may handle this by acquiring a good understanding of the regulatory framework, by partnering up with well-positioned players in the market, and by conducting a thorough market review before expanding.

 Business Sweden started its operations in Colombia in 2010.
 From our office in the capital Bogotá, we don’t only offer strategic advice and local support, but also cover the neighbouring markets Ecuador, Bolivia and Venezuela.